Jyrezo/Jyrezo/README.md

 Hello, I'm Jyrezo I'm a Full Stack developer who focuses on the Roblox Platform.

-I also own and operate the T:Riza Corporation.
+I also own and operate T:Riza Software.

 Discord Account: